iotaledger/streams/README.md

 After you've [installed the library](#installation), you can use it in your own Cargo project.

-For example, you may want to use the Channels application to create a new channel like so:
+For example, you may want to use the Channels protocol to create a new channel like so:

 ```rust
 use iota_streams::app_channels::api::tangle::{Author, Transport};